ajschumacher/ajschumacher.github.io/20170509-building_tensorflow_systems_from_components/index.md

 I hope that you don't finish all the things you think of, but want to keep working after the workshop is over.

 Also, there's a break from 10:30 to 11:00 on the official schedule, but I don't really like that.
 If we happen to be working during the break, fine.
-Feel free to take a break whenever you feel like it.
+Feel free to take a break whenever you need a break.

 -----